 Like the increasing number of vineyards for wine-lovers, craft breweries are quenching the thirst of parched beer-lovers throughout Connecticut.
 With a brewery scene so vibrant, you’ll want to visit them all!
-Here are our 10 favorites.
+Here are our top 9 2024 favorites.

 Selling its first beer—American Ale—in 2012, the owners and brewers at Thimble Island Brewing quickly gained a following with Connecticut residents.
 They are the largest self-distributing micro-brewery in Connecticut and feature a beautiful tasting room and brewery tours.
 Beers include their original amber American Ale, delicious malty Black & Tan, thick Vanilla Coffee Stout, and excellent, strong caramel ale called Mutiny.
 They also are an affordable option for mid-sized private parties and functions.